Featuring smooth green lawns and colourful flower beds, the Victoria Flower Garden was the first part of Hamilton Gardens to be developed.

 It's a familiar sight now, but Molly Macalister's sculpture initially caused an outrage.
 It was considered unappealing and too modern for its time, with some people calling for it to be removed.
 Read more about Little Bull sculpture.

-The entry archway and the black and white tiled flooring will be retained, and a new grassed area with surrounding gardens will be planted during winter and spring.
-This open space will be free to access for all visitors and not part of the enclosed gardens.
+The entry archway and the black and white tiled flooring from the former glasshouse has be retained, and a new grassed area with surrounding gardens has been planted.
+This open space is free to access for all visitors and not part of the enclosed gardens.

 A hand holding their phone with the Gardens map on the screen